Top ↑

 1. Complete transaction

-However, some users start at the ATM, then use the app’s general scan feature—originally for Scan & Pay.
+However, some users start at the ATM machine, then use the app’s general scan feature—originally for Scan & Pay.
 This works for now with only one ATM service (E-money Top-Up), but after launch, we’ll support multiple services, and the app won’t know which was selected on the ATM.

 This leads to confusion, repeated steps, and potential mismatches—like choosing withdrawal on the ATM but top-up in the app—causing failed transactions.

-To solve this alternative route issue, I worked closely with developers to explore solutions.
-We decided to add a condition check—if a user hasn’t linked a PayPay Bank account, we assume they’re using E-money Top-Up and take them directly to that flow after scanning.
+To solve this, I worked closely with developers to explore solutions.
+We decided to add a condition check—if a user hasn’t linked a PayPay Bank account, we assume they’re only using E-money Top-Up. so we will take them directly to that flow.

-I'll skip the technical deep dive, but we held multiple sessions to define which API status checks to use.
+I'll skip the technical deep dive, but we have lots of discussion to define which API to checks to use.
 Below is the final flow we implemented.

-With this condition check, users no longer need to reselect a service.
-Scanning alone becomes the entry point, and the app routes them based on their intent.
+With this condition check, scanning alone becomes the entry point, and the app redirects them based on their intent.

-Along with the condition check, I also added a tutorial on the screen to introduce the new screen and reduce confusion.
+In addition to fixing the condition check, I added an on-screen tutorial to introduce the new screen and reduce confusion.

 Adding tutorial ballon